fsa-tomboys/twitch-box/Readme.md

 # Twitch Box

-A web application for watching multiple Twitch streamers at once.
+A new way to watch multiple Twitch streamers at once